KnowledgeCaptureAndDiscovery/somef/docs/output.md

 - `GitLab_API`: the result was obtained from the GitLab API.
 - `regular_expression`: the result was obtained after performing regular expressions on the files in the repository.
 - `code_parser`: the result was obtained from code configuration files with metadata markup.
-- `software_type_heuristics`: the result was obtained from analysis of the repository based on various heuristics.
+- `software_type_heuristics`: returns the software type obtained from analysis of the repository based on various heuristics such as README, code and extension analysis.Software types included:Commandline Application, Notebook Application, Ontology, Workflow.Non-Software types: Static Website, Uncategorized.

 ### Missing categories
 If SOMEF is run with the `-m` flag, a report of the categories that the program was not able to find is returned.
 The format for this field is slightly different than the rest, providing a list of the missing categories.
 An example can be seen below: